 The classes currently available are as follows:

-- The Class B allows only transfer data up to 11 Mbps;
+- The Class B allows only to transfer data up to 11 Mbps;

 - The G class reaches 54 Mbps;

-- The N class of up to 450 Mbps, and is good for all connections, including optical fiber;
+- The N class of up to 450 Mbps, and is good for all connections, including optical fibre;

 The frequency classes of the wifi network